evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/calculadora/README.md

 ## 📖 About

 This application stores two numbers, and with them, you can perform some arithmetic operations.
-It was made using the `java language` and the IDE `vscode`.
+It was made using the `java language` and the `vscode` IDE.

 <br>